 (iii) facilitated cooperation between technology provider and government agencies, multilateral agencies and service providers in Indonesia and Singapore

-" Signed an advisory service contract with a Singapore-based wastewater treatment system provider who seeks to deploy its technologies in India
+" Signed an advisory service contract with a Singapore-based wastewater treatment system provider who seeks to deploy its technologies in India; and

 " Brokered a technology deployment agreement between an Indian project developer and a Singapore-based technology provider.

-RETA 8105 has been collaborating with various LCT marketplace platforms, industry associations, and government agencies, such as World Wide Fund for Nature (WWF) Climate Solver Programme, Tianjin Economic and Technological Development Area (TEDA) Eco Center, Hunan International Low Carbon Technology Exchange Center, and Umore Cleantech Consulting, to further promote the deployment of emerging LCTs and technology transfer, and create a cleantech community.
+RETA 8105 collaborated and engaged with various LCT marketplace platforms, industry associations, technology companies, and government agencies, such as World Wide Fund for Nature (WWF) Climate Solver Programme, Tianjin Economic and Technological Development Area (TEDA) Eco Center, Hunan International Low Carbon Technology Exchange Center, and Umore Cleantech Consulting, to further promote the deployment of emerging LCTs and technology transfer, and create a cleantech community.
 In particular, the TA provided advisory support to the Hunan International Low Carbon Technology Exchange Center, China New Energy International Alliance, Beijing Energy Club, Asia Solar Energy Forum, and Japan Regional Task Force.
-The TA provides assistance to the piloting of Beijing Energy Club's Clean Energy Technology Assessment and Dissemination Platform (TAD), which plans to promote clean energy technologies to local governments and adopters in PRC, and co-organized four TAD meetings, energy storage pricing seminar as well as seminar on clean energy development in Binhai New Area, Tianjin City.
-The TA facilitated meetings between the Tianjin Economic and Technological Development Area (TEDA) and the Hunan International Low Carbon Technology Exchange Center on policy training activities and matchmaking services.
+The TA provided assistance to the piloting of Beijing Energy Club's Clean Energy Technology Assessment and Dissemination Platform (TAD), which plans to promote clean energy technologies to local governments and adopters in PRC, and co-organized four TAD meetings, energy storage pricing seminar as well as seminar on clean energy development in Binhai New Area, Tianjin City.
+The TA facilitated meetings between the Tianjin Economic and Technological Development Area and the Hunan International Low Carbon Technology Exchange Center on policy training activities and matchmaking services.

-The TA also supported the preparation of a collection of 47 innovative low carbon technologies for easy access by other DMCs.
+The TA also supported the preparation for a collection of 47 innovative low carbon technologies for easy access by other DMCs.
 The Innovative Low Carbon Technology Investment Catalogue is already available for download at the Asia Pacific Summit on Low Carbon Technology (aplctsummit) website - http://en.aplctsummit.com/download#.
-The TA is co-organizing the 2017 Asia-Pacific Forum on Low Carbon Technology which will be held on 29-30 November in Changsa, Hunan Province, PRC.
-The forum aims to introduce the most advanced LCTs and exchange global experience and lessons in developing low carbon cities through LCT innovation and investment.
+The TA co-organized the 2017 Asia-Pacific Forum on Low Carbon Technology held on 29-30 November in Changsa, Hunan Province, PRC.
+The forum aimed to introduce the most advanced LCTs, and exchange global experience and lessons in developing low carbon cities through LCT innovation and investment.
 In line with the forum, the TA co-produced the booklet, Low Carbon Technologies for Low Carbon Cities: A Brief Overview.
 The booklet presents a summary on commercially available low-carbon technologies for major city sectors, such as waste management, buildings, transport, and manufacturing.
 The TA also helped organize a site visit to two solar PV farms one is a floating solar farm and the other is a fishery and solar integrated farm for DMCs to showcase and promote innovative forms of solar farms to DMCs.

-The subproject will continue its work establishing a _marketplace_ of LCT owners and users through its team of individual consultants and ADB staff who will carry on the subproject's collaboration with partner organizations and ADB operations departments, and other supporting activities.
+The TA continued its work in establishing a _marketplace_ of LCT owners and users, and other supporting activities through its team of individual consultants and ADB staff in collaboration with partner organizations and ADB operations departments.

 |Summary of Environmental and Social Aspects|